-Pro tip: If you put the sheet masks pack in the fridge, it gives a cooling effect that is perfect for a hungover or jet-lagged puffy face.
+Pro tip 1: If you put the sheet masks pack in the fridge, it gives a cooling effect that is perfect for a hungover or jet-lagged puffy face.

-We suggest twice a week at most for normal to combination skin, and once a week for sensitive skin.
+We suggest using a clay mask twice a week at most for normal to combination skin, and once a week for sensitive skin.

-Pro tip: cleanse with a hot towel on your face before a clay mask to open the pores… put to work those the nutritious minerals!
+Pro tip 2: cleanse with a hot towel on your face before a clay mask to open the pores… put to work those the nutritious minerals!

 Our favorite sleep mask: Nature Republic Sleeping Pack

 A sleep mask is like an alternative sheet mask, hydration without a sheet on your face.

 You can use it anytime you feel your skin needs a little help with hydration.
 We strongly recommend combining a sleep mask with proper beauty sleep, especially since skin metabolism increases between the hours of 10pm and 2am.
 You can use sleeping masks nightly or every other night.

 The peel-off mask is the most fun and satisfying mask.
 It works as an exfoliator and doubles as an experience.
 Come on, who doesn’t love the feeling of peeling off a mask.
 Apart from this, the peel-off is not as hydrating and usually does not have as many effective nutrients.